-Traditional Individual Retirement Agreements (IRAs) can be converted to a Roth IRA, however these conversions are taxable transfers.
+A traditional Individual Retirement Agreement (IRA) can be converted to a Roth IRA, however this conversion is a taxable transfer.
 In order to report a conversion, the taxpayer will be issued Form 1099-R showing the total distribution made from their Traditional IRA account.
 The full distribution does not need to be converted to a Roth IRA, however, any amounts not converted are subject to additional taxes and penalties.
 Conversions must be reported on Form 8606, Part II.
-Form 1099-R must be entered into the tax program before computing the taxable amount on Form 8606.
+Enter Form 1099-R into TaxSlayer Pro before computing the taxable amount on Form 8606.

-To enter an IRA conversion in the tax program click - From the Main Menu of the Tax Return (Form 1040) select:
+To enter an IRA conversion in the tax program, from the Main Menu of the Tax Return (Form 1040) select:

 - Nondeductible IRAs - Select Taxpayer or Spouse